Acidmanic/PactDoc/Readme.md

 How To Use
 ===

+The following shows some examples of using PactDoc.

+🧐
+---
-The following shows some examples of using PactDoc. in all examples, it's considered that you have extracted the contents of binary package in a directory named _PactDoc_ under the root of your project directory.
+In all examples, it's considered that you have extracted the contents of binary package in a directory named PactDoc under the root of your project directory.

 Update/Generate __Gitlab__ Repository Wiki
 ---